isakbm/Mandelbulb/README.md

 that you see above, but that can be found in the literature.

-Proof of Bailout Condition for Mandelbrot
+Proof of the Bailout Condition
 ================================